jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step6.md

-Finally let's look at how we change the actual kube-monkey config.
+Finally let's look at how we change the actual "kube-monkey" config.
 The current config file is in `kube-monkey-config.toml` so let's make some changes there to make it ready for production.
-Really the main thing we need to change is to remove the debug config.
+The main thing we will do is remove the debug config.

-So the new config will look like:
+The the new config will look like:
 ```
 [kubemonkey]
 dry_run = false